-The white cube composition of the museum form appears to shift dramatically from sunset to 9 o’clock each evening by the power of Kyota Takahashi’s light art.
-Colorful lights are projected directly onto each wall, and change every moment, creating incredibly beautiful ephemeral aspects that seem not quite of this world.
-While framing this piece, Takahashi focused on the composite planes, rather than the cubic volume of the buildings.
-It’s almost as if he has dis-assembled the museum’s 3D architecture and reassembled it in 2D.
-The way the light surfaces weightlessly shift over time is a new expression in light architecture.
-In controlling the changes in light, the artist has applied fluctuation patterns of fluid surfaces, and the result successfully adds an organic mood, almost like breathing.
-This piece has become the new night evening-scape for Towada, providing changes of color for every season, and every event.
+The white cube composition of the art center appears to shift dramatically between sunset and nine o’clock each night, thanks to the power of Takahashi Kyota’s light art.
+Colorful light is projected onto each wall, and changes, moment by moment, creating incredibly beautiful, ephemeral effects that seem not quite of this world.
+In framing this piece, Takahashi focused on the composite planes, rather than the cubic volumes, of the buildings.
+It is almost as if he has disassembled the museum’s three-dimensional architecture, and reassembled it two-dimensionally.
+The way the light surfaces shift weightlessly over time constitutes a new form of expression that could be described as light architecture.
+To control the changes in light, the artist has applied the fluctuating patterns of fluid surfaces, successfully giving the work an organic aura almost like breathing.
+This piece has become part of the Towada nightscape, offering changes of color for every season, and every event.

 Takahashi has created many pieces that develop a dramaturgy of space using light and moving images, and also frequently collaborates on music and dance projects internationally.